What do drama students say about teaching delivery in UK higher education?

 How did the pivot to online delivery affect drama learning during COVID?

-The COVID-19 pandemic necessitated a sudden shift from in-person learning to online classes.
-Drama students, whose education heavily relies on physical presence for rehearsals and performances, found this transition particularly challenging.
-Students adapted to online work, but sector data for drama indicate remote learning sentiment around −33.7, reflecting the limitations of screen‑based ensemble work and diminished immediacy.
-Engaging effectively through a screen rather than in a vibrant classroom posed significant challenges.
-Drama education thrives on interaction, body language, and spatial awareness, all of which are hard to replicate in a digital format.
-Some students found online learning flexible and accessible, allowing them to access materials at their own pace.
-Others missed the immediate feedback and the dynamic generated by group practices that are central to drama.
-Text analysis and performance dynamics were compromised, leading to a less immersive learning experience.
-Staff introduced more video demonstrations and interactive online workshops, but the physical disconnect remained a barrier.
+The COVID-19 pandemic required a rapid shift from in-person learning to online classes.
+For drama students, whose education relies on physical presence for rehearsals and performances, the transition was particularly challenging (as explored in remote learning for drama students).
+Sector data for drama indicate remote learning sentiment around −33.7, reflecting the limitations of screen‑based ensemble work and reduced immediacy.
+Many students found it difficult to engage through a screen when interaction, body language, and spatial awareness are central to learning.
+Some students found online delivery flexible and accessible, with materials they could revisit at their own pace.
+Others missed immediate feedback and the dynamic generated by group practice, and felt text analysis and performance dynamics were compromised.
+Staff introduced video demonstrations and interactive online workshops, but the physical disconnect remained a barrier.
 Quick pulse checks after online teaching blocks help programme teams track where mode-of-study differences persist and adjust pacing and materials release accordingly.
-Student surveys revealed a mix of responses, with a longing for the return to in-person sessions.
-This feedback helps institutions evaluate the effectiveness of their teaching strategies in these challenging times.
+Mixed survey responses, often paired with a longing to return to in-person sessions, help institutions evaluate what to keep, what to redesign, and where additional support is needed.

 How do engaged teaching staff influence learning?

-Drama students often stress the value of having enthusiastic and supportive teaching staff.
+Drama students often stress the value of enthusiastic and supportive teaching staff.
 Their role is essential in fostering an environment where students can experiment and perform confidently.
-The unique nature of drama education, which combines theoretical knowledge with practical application, demands instructors who are not only well-versed in their subject but are also passionate about their teaching.
-Active engagement from staff in drama classes is not just about delivering content but about inspiring creativity and interpreting dramatic arts as a living, breathing form of expression.
+The unique nature of drama education, which combines theoretical knowledge with practical application, demands instructors who are not only well-versed in their subject, but also active coaches who can inspire creativity and bring the dramatic arts to life.

-Effective drama educators utilise interactive methods to ensure that every session is both informative and transformative.
-These include direct coaching, performance critiques, and personalised guidance, tailored to enhance students’ skills and confidence.
-The tone and approach of feedback remain central issues.
-Prompt, constructive feedback helps students refine performances and understand complex characters and narratives.
-Programme teams can spread effective habits with a light delivery rubric focused on structure, clarity, pacing and interaction, supported by brief peer observations.
-This supportive dialogue between students and educators encourages continuous improvement, essential for artistic development.
-The ambition to engage deeply with each student's creative process highlights the role of staff in driving students' success.
+Effective drama educators use interactive methods to make sessions both informative and transformative.
+Direct coaching, performance critiques, and personalised guidance help students build skills and confidence.
+The tone and timing of feedback remain central: prompt, constructive notes help students refine performances and understand complex characters and narratives.
+Programme teams can spread effective habits with a light delivery rubric focused on structure, clarity, pacing, and interaction, supported by brief peer observations.
+Over time, this supportive dialogue encourages continuous improvement and stronger student outcomes.

 What mix of classroom styles works best?

 Variety in classroom styles caters to diverse needs.
 Different learning and teaching styles address the dual demands of drama: theoretical knowledge and practical performance.
 Some students respond well to lectures on history and theory, while others benefit more from interactive workshops and performance-based classes.
 Feedback from drama students often highlights a preference for a mixed approach, where theoretical discussions are complemented by practical workshops.
-This dual approach aids understanding and develops performance skills through direct application.
-Staff can strengthen delivery by emphasising practical application, frequent low-stakes practice and scaffolded activities, with concise summaries that signpost what to do next.
-Balancing these needs is demanding but crucial for an enriching learning environment.
+This dual approach strengthens understanding and develops performance skills through direct application.
+Staff can strengthen delivery by emphasising practical application, frequent low-stakes practice, and scaffolded activities, with concise summaries that signpost what to do next.
+Balancing these needs is demanding, but it is crucial for an enriching learning environment.

 Do students get enough structured voice and screen training?